Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/04_bdd_programming.typ

   Trigger a local reorder when any variable exceeds 20% growth.
 ]

-== Summary

-- Set up Rust project with `bdd-rs` dependency.
-- Implemented `AnalysisManager` to map `Condition` AST nodes to BDD variables.
+#chapter-summary[
+  This chapter transformed BDD theory into concrete Rust implementation, establishing the analysis infrastructure.

+  We built the *`AnalysisManager`* as the central coordinator that maps program conditions to BDD variables.
-- Ensured identical conditions map to identical variables (canonicalization).
+  Its *canonicalization mechanism* ensures identical conditions consistently map to identical variables, enabling efficient reuse and preventing redundant variable allocation.
-- Exposed basic Boolean operations.

-Next: *Symbolic Execution*.
-We write the code that walks IMP programs and builds BDDs automatically.
+  The implementation exposes *core Boolean operations* --- AND, OR, NOT, ITE --- that will serve as primitives for symbolic execution.
+  By wrapping the `bdd-rs` library's low-level operations, we provide a clean interface for building complex symbolic state manipulations.

+  With this foundation established, we're equipped to implement the symbolic executor that automatically constructs BDDs while traversing program control flow.
+]